mpram/Azure-Defender-for-IoT/Before HOL/Microsoft Defender for IoT BHOL.md

 </br>

-10. In the Enter Connection Info window, you wil assign a name to the connection **HOLFiles** and you will paste below the Blob SAS URL (service URL) you received by email prior to this training.
+10. In the Enter Connection Info window, you wil assign a name to the connection **HOLFiles** and you will paste below the Blob SAS URL (service URL) you received by email in the confirmation email that you received after registering for this HOL.
+If you didn't receive any confirmation mail (with subject *Microsoft Defender for IoT/OT Hands-on Lab: you are registered!*), please check your spam folder or send us an email at iotacademy@microsoft.com.

     ![SAConnectInfo](./images/ABT05-06-sas-url-input.png  'Enter Azure Storage Explorer Connection Info')